theos/sdks/README.md

 # theos/sdks
 This repository contains patched iOS SDKs containing private symbols.
 These were removed from official SDKs starting in Xcode 7.3 and the iOS 9.3 SDK.

-To get older SDKs, you can "Show Package Contents" of the appropriate Xcode version, and then browse to `Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs`.
+To get older SDKs on macOS, you can "Show Package Contents" of the appropriate Xcode version, and then browse to `Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs`.

 To use with Theos, [download this repo](https://github.com/theos/sdks/archive/master.zip), extract, and copy whichever SDKs you desire into `$THEOS/sdks/`.